zalando/nakadi/README.md

 ## [Nakadi Event Broker](https://zalando.github.io/nakadi/)

-**Nakadi is no longer developed in the open — please use Zalando's internal repository for contributing.**
+**Nakadi is no longer developed in the open as we've not seen usage outside of Zalando for many years. ** If you are a Zalando employee, please use Zalando's internal repository for contributing.

 ## ARCHIVED